 Curator Job Duties

 Depending on the workplace, a curator can have duties ranging from the preservation of significant cultural items to the care of animals.
 The most common duty for a curator is organizing artifacts or items so they can be displayed in collections or stored for safe-keeping.
 Curators might negotiate the price and acquisition of collections, as well as loan materials to other institutions.
 They also might manage a staff of technicians, researchers and clerical workers so that items are properly cataloged or registered.
 This management may involve training as well.

 In addition to acquiring items, curators might write grant proposals to receive funding for their institutions, or they might provide copy for academic journals.
 They often will be involved in promoting their institutions to the public, which can include advertising collections or galleries, conducting tours and organizing workshops.
 Some curators also provide customer service to the public and academics in the field.

 Salary Information for Curators

 The BLS stated that the mean annual salary for curators was $56,990 in May 2015.
-Salaries were highest for curators working in financial investment institutions, who earned a mean wage of $82,640 per year.
-This was followed by curators who worked for the federal executive branch of the government; they made a mean salary of $80,740 annually.
+Salaries were highest for curators working in federal executive branch, who earned a mean wage of $85,150 per year.
+This was followed by curators who worked for other information services; they made a mean salary of $76,690 annually.

 Curators can work in museums, galleries, libraries, universities or government facilities, with a variety of collections ranging from artwork to animals.
 Most curators hold a master's degree in a specialty subject and possess strong communication and writing skills.
-Job opportunities in this field are expected to increase by 7% for all curators, archivists and museum workers through the year 2024.
+Job opportunities in this field are expected to increase faster than the average for all curators, archivists and museum workers through the year 2028.